 Students who are thinking about and/or planning on studying abroad will go through a two-phase process: an application phase and a pre-departure phase.
 We recommend that any student interested in studying abroad first visit the Programs website to explore the possible program options before discussing them with their Academic Advisor and the IE Office.

 It is extremely important that any student thinking about studying abroad talk to their academic advisor about their potential study abroad program.
 You, as their advisor, can assist them in determining which program or programs best fits their academic needs and assist them in keeping on track with their degree requirements.

 Additionally, as an advisor, you may be asked to fill out a recommendation form for your student as a part of the application process.
 All recommendations are now completed on-line and in order for your to be able to complete the recommendation form the student will need to start an application for their chosen program and request a recommendation through this system.
 If you have difficulty in accessing the form please contact the IE Office for assistance.

-All program and scholarship applications are due to the Office of International Education by the following dates.
+All program applications are due to the Office of International Education by the following dates.
 No late applications will be accepted using this system.
 Scholarship applications are due two weeks before program applications.